tatuylonen/wiktextract/README.md

 # Wiktextract

-Wiktionary dump file parser and multilingual data extractor
+This Python package is a Wiktionary dump file parser and multilingual data extractor.

 ## Overview